This manual is a pre-release preview. Please follow Moonstalk on Twitter or Facebook to be notified of a public release.

 value (and thus Last-modified

-header) is automatically set using the last modification date of the corresponding view's file.false
+header) is automatically set using the last modification date of the corresponding view's file.

 <html>

-is not set to the default template.
-If you wish to run a template controler with such a view, specify the template
+.
+If you wish to run a template controller with such a view, specify the template

 .